jackylk/carbon-requested-feature/README.md

-# This document collects all requirement for Apache CarbonData.
+# This document collects requirements for Apache CarbonData